aliceyh7/Alice_ECE_IndependentStudy_S24/README.md

 - `yolov5_marker1_unity.ipynb`: Analyzes the YOLOv5 model's performance on ArUco marker detection using only simulated data from Unity

+- `yolov5_marker2_combined.ipynb`: Analyzes the YOLOv5 model's performance on colored marker detection using a mix of simulated and real-world data

+- `yolov5_marker2_realworld.ipynb`: Analyzes the real-world performance of the YOLOv5 model for the colored marker detection

 - `yolov5_marker2_unity.ipynb`: Analyzes the YOLOv5 model's performance on the colored marker detection using only simulated data from Unity

+- `yolov5_marker3_combined.ipynb`: Analyzes the YOLOv5 model's performance on Unity Logo marker detection using a mix of simulated and real-world data

+- `yolov5_marker3_realworld.ipynb`: Analyzes the real-world performance of the YOLOv5 model for Unity Logo marker detection

 - `yolov5_marker3_unity.ipynb`: Analyzes the YOLOv5 model's performance on the Unity logo marker detection using only simulated data from Unity